 All Encompass Protection policies also include the valuable features listed below.
-Please be aware that Encompass Protection policies also have some exclusions as detailed on pages 13, 17, 25 and 45.
-Other exclusions can be applied to your individual policy based on our assessment of your application and any such exclusions will be stated on your policy schedule.
+Please be aware that Encompass Protection policies also have some exclusions as detailed on pages 14, 19, 29 and 51.
+Other exclusions can be applied to your individual policy based on our assessment of your application and any such exclusions will be shown in your policy schedule.